canonical/github-runner-operator/docs/local-lxd/reference/external-access.md

 # External Access

-The GitHub Runner Charm itself requires access to the
+The GitHub Runner Charm itself requires access to:

 - GitHub API (e.g. to register and remove runners).
 - GitHub website (e.g. to download the runner binary or other applications like yq)